rust-stuco/lectures/week3/slides.md

    = help: the trait `Debug` is not implemented for `Student`
 ```

-* We'll talk about Traits in Week 5
+* We'll talk more about Traits in Week 5!
     * They define shared functionality and behavior between types